marioy47/blog-site/posts/sql-query-joining-custom-fields-custom-tags-wordpress/index.md

 We could have stopped with our query in the last section.
 But wouldn't it be nice if could have one student per row, instead of multiple rows per student?

 Well, we can!
-We just have to change the join to the `wp_postmeta` table and execute it multiple times:
+We just have to change the join to the `wp_postmeta` table adding a filtering query, and execute it multiple times:

 ```sql {14-19}
 SELECT